ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

 #### Changing the TOTP code for mgrsys

 As you have done with the `mgrsys` password, now you must change its TOTP to make it unique for this `bkpserver` VM.
-Just execute the `google-authenticator` command, and it will overwrite the current content of the `.google_authenticator` file in the `$HOME` directory of your current user.
-In this guide, for this VM the command will be as below.
+Just execute the `google-authenticator` command, and it overwrites the current content of the `.google_authenticator` file in the `$HOME` directory of your current user.
+In this guide, for this VM the command is as below:

 ~~~sh
 $ google-authenticator -t -d -f -r 3 -R 30 -w 3 -Q UTF8 -i bkpserver.homelab.cloud -l mgrsys@bkpserver